YASHW1403/Smart-Email-Assistant/smart-email-assistant/README.md

 # Smart Email Assistant

-Hey, Myself YASH SAMIR WADEKAR, so this is Smart Email Assistant project that I build for the Newel Technologies Assignment.
-The assignment was to make a tool that can read company internal emails and reply to them automatically using machine learning and LLMs.
+Hey, Myself YASH SAMIR WADEKAR, so this is Smart Email Assistant project that I build.
+The project was to make a tool that can read company internal emails and reply to them automatically using machine learning and LLMs.

 ## What it does